What is an eating disorder?

 ▪ A sense of a lack of control over eating during the episode

-▪ Recurrent inappropriate compensatory behavior in order to prevent weight gain, such as self-induced vomiting, misuse of laxatives, diuretics or other medications, fasting or excessive exercise
+▪ Recurrent inappropriate compensatory behaviour in order to prevent weight gain, such as self-induced vomiting, misuse of laxatives, diuretics or other medications, fasting or excessive exercise

-▪ Binge eating and inappropriate compensatory behaviors occurring on average at least once a week for three months
+▪ Binge eating and inappropriate compensatory behaviours occurring on average at least once a week for three months

 ▪ Self-evaluation which is unduly influenced by body shape and weight